tatsujb/installFAFscript/README.md

 ### 4rth

-(be fast here)
-at a certain point steam starts up and you'll need to enter Steam Guard.
+At a certain point steam starts up and you'll need to enter Steam Guard.

 1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUNCH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are (gallium-nine example) : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
 (vanilla proton example) : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1 %command%`